asteris-llc/converge/docs/content/resources/wait.port.md

   the TCP port to attempt to connect to.

-- `interval` (duration string)
+- `interval` (optional duration)

   the amount of time to wait in between checks.
-The format is Go's duration string.
+If the interval is not specified, it will default to 5 seconds.

+Acceptable formats are a number in nanoseconds or a duration string.
+A Duration represents the elapsed time between two instants as an int64 nanosecond count.
+The representation limits the largest representable duration to approximately 290 years.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
-If the interval is not specified, it will default to 5 seconds.

-- `grace_period` (duration string)
+- `grace_period` (optional duration)

   the amount of time to wait before running the first check and after a successful check.
-The format is Go's duration string.
+If no grace period is specified, no grace period will be taken into account.

+Acceptable formats are a number in nanoseconds or a duration string.
+A Duration represents the elapsed time between two instants as an int64 nanosecond count.
+The representation limits the largest representable duration to approximately 290 years.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
-If no grace period is specified, no grace period will be taken into account.

-- `max_retry` (int)
+- `max_retry` (optional int)

   the maximum number of attempts before the wait fails.
 If the maximum number of retries is not set, it will default to 5.